 Orthopaedic Research Laboratories Facilities

-The Orthopaedic Research Laboratories of The Icahn School of Medicine are located on the 20th floor of the Annenberg Building of Mount Sinai Medical Center.
+The Orthopaedic Research Laboratories of The Icahn School of Medicine are located on the 20th floor of the Annenberg Building of Mount Sinai Health System.
 The laboratories occupy more than 5000 sq ft of contiguous space, with facilities dedicated to supporting morphological studies, cell and molecular biology, biomechanics, and spine bioengineering.
 Faculty offices are located adjacent to the research laboratories.

 Morphological Research Unit